Washington Exclusive

-Washington Exclusive was an American news and public affairs television program broadcast on the DuMont Television Network and produced by Martha Roundtree and Lawrence Spivak, who also co-produced Meet the Press.
+Washington Exclusive is an American news and public affairs television program broadcast on the DuMont Television Network and produced by Martha Roundtree and Lawrence Spivak, who also co-produced Meet the Press.

 Broadcast history

 The series ran nationally from June 21 to November 1, 1953, and was hosted by Frank McNaughton.
 The show aired Sunday nights at 7:30 pm ET.
 Six former U.S. senators appeared on the panel, discussing current issues.
 The series was cancelled in November 1953.

 This series is not to be confused with the similarly named Washington Report, another DuMont public-affairs program from Washington which aired from May to August 1951.

 Episode status

 As with most DuMont series, no episodes are known to exist.